snap-stanford/snap-python/doc/source/reference/CntInDegNodes.rst

 CntInDegNodes
 '''''''''''''''''''

-.. function:: CntInDegNodes(Graph, NodeInDeg)
+.. function:: int CntInDegNodes(Graph, NodeInDeg)

-Returns the number of nodes with in-degree NodeInDeg.
+Returns the number of nodes with in-degree *NodeInDeg*.

 Parameters: